mozilla-services/push-dev-dashboard/docs/index.rst

 Welcome
 =======

-moz-dev-dash is the code for Mozilla Developer Services dashboard - where web developers can manage how their web apps and sites use services like `Mozilla Push Service`_.
+push-dev-dashboard is the code for Mozilla Developer Services dashboard - where web developers can manage how their web apps and sites use services like `Mozilla Push Service`_.